elizabeth-poggie/elizabeth-poggie/_content/notes/lab-4-user-interfaces.md

 # Goal

 In this lab we will develop and practice intermediate CSS layout skills by leveraging Flexbox and Responsive CSS Techniques.
-The goal is to make your website responsive and adapt for Mobile, Tablet, and Desktop devices.
+If you prefer to use CSS Grid, go for it !!
+The goal is to make your website responsive and adapt for Mobile, Tablet, and Desktop devices building off of what we did last lab.

+For those of you who took the time to create maintainable code last lab, you will find this lab relatively quick to do despite seeming like a lot of work.
+This is by design as most developer's re-use logic they use from previous projects in future work.
+Think like a lazy person, keep it simple and do more with less :^)

 # Part 1) Value Generation (50%)